Of Course North West Is Obsessed With Rob Kardashian's Ex-Girlfriend

 At least, so is the case for Kim Kardashian West's daughter North West.
 The four-year-old just discovered iconic Disney Channel movie The Cheetah Girls, unaware that one of the movie's stars, Adrienne Bailon, was once romantically involved with Rob Kardashian, Kim's brother.

-Kim shared news of North's favorite movie in her Instagram Story on Monday, writing:
+Kim shared news of North's favourite movie in her Instagram Story on Monday, writing:

 "Should I break the news to North that this could have been her auntie?!?"